-The Jimmy Jurd Park at Chittaway Bay is open, and with its lakeside setting and barbecue facilities it’s sure to become a favourite play space for local families.
+The Jimmy Jurd Park at Chittaway Bay opened in July 2018, and with its lakeside setting and barbecue facilities, it’s become a favourite play space for local families.

-A portion of the funds raised have gone towards building this new play area, which includes a pirate ship climbing structure.
-Jimmy’s mum Natalie says, “Jimmy was born on ‘International Talk Like A Pirate Day’ and his first birthday was pirate themed, so we went with that theme and it’s turned out really well”.
+A portion of the funds raised went towards building this play area, which includes a pirate ship climbing structure.
+Jimmy’s mum Natalie said, “Jimmy was born on ‘International Talk Like A Pirate Day’ and his first birthday was pirate-themed, so we went with that theme and it’s turned out really well”.

 The red and black equipment is covered in skull-and-crossbone details and contains a rope “spider web” wall, climbing wall, monkey bars, rope bridge, fireman pole and three slippery dips.

 It’s great to find a playground that provides kids with a few challenges.
 The rope bridge and fireman pole require some bravery, and the monkey bars require height or a willing parent to lend a hand.
 Neither of the swings are buckets, so they provide a good opportunity to test your toddler on the “big kid” swing.

 The spinner is open to the fresh air, so it shouldn’t be as vomit-inducing as the ones we all went on as kids.
 Older kids will love making themselves dizzy on this equipment and flying high on the group swing.

 Outdoor fitness equipment is just 10m away, so adults can work out while the kids play.
 Though, you’ll find the kids will enjoy practicing their gymnastics moves here too.

 The Tuggerah Lakes cycleway – a flat bike track perfect for bubs in prams or kids on scooters – runs between Jimmy’s Park and the lake.
 This 12km off-road pathway circumnavigates the lake from Chittaway Bay to The Entrance.